danielrosehill/Remote-Jobs-Research-Agent/README.md

    - Browse all generated reports in a user-friendly web interface
    - View reports organized by date or alphabetically
    - Copy email addresses with a single click
-   - Copy cover letters with a single click
+   - Copy cover letters with a single click (if generated)
    - View remote work scores with visual indicators
    - Responsive design for desktop and mobile viewing
+   - Dedicated location information tab with color-coded restriction indicators

 4. **Accessing the Viewer**:
    Once started, the report viewer will be available at http://localhost:5000

 ## Contributing

-Contributions to improve templates, system prompts, or suggest new workflow ideas are welcome!
+Contributions to improve prompts, system functionality, or suggest new workflow ideas are welcome!